Elijahzulu/Data-Mining-Luanshya-Municipal-Council-DataSet/README.md

   legal acts, etc.), all under their original filenames, indexed in `data/raw/manifest.csv`.
 - `data/raw/sources_seed.csv` is the hand-curated + crawl-discovered seed
-  list the scraper starts from.
-It was cross-checked against a second, independent crawl a teammate ran on `main` (a broader depth-crawl of the whole site) and topped up with ~20 documents that crawl found and this one had missed (legal acts, application forms, and a few recent CDF/ performance reports) — see the entries at the bottom of the CSV.
+  list the scraper starts from, cross-checked against a second, independent crawl of the whole site (see coverage cross-validation below) and topped up with ~20 documents that crawl found and this list had missed (legal acts, application forms, and a few recent CDF/performance reports) — see the entries at the bottom of the CSV.
+That crawl's own raw dump (`scrappedFiles/`, formerly on `main`) wasn't merged in as a data source: no scraper script attached, opaque hashed filenames, mostly-empty categorisation columns. `scripts/clean.py` builds on this branch's `data/raw/` going forward.
-  `main`'s own raw dump (`scrappedFiles/`) was reviewed but not merged in: it has no scraper script committed, uses opaque hashed filenames, and its categorisation columns are mostly empty — not something the cleaning step can build on.
-This branch (`data-extraction`) is the one to develop `scripts/clean.py` against going forward.
 - **Known site issue:** `www.luanshyacouncil.gov.zm`'s TLS certificate was expired/invalid at scrape time.
 Because this only ever does read-only GETs of public documents, certificate verification is disabled for that one